 Limited-edition prints are a construct created to manipulate the art market into valuing a particular piece of art more than it would otherwise.
 If the reputed artist/photographer doesn’t taint the market, then limited editions can bring in a pretty penny for said artist/photographer.
 The art market places higher value on the art knowing that there will only EVER be a certain amount of those sized prints made.

 The ironic thing is that, oftentimes, open edition prints often don’t have as many prints in the series as limited editions do.
 But, due to the open-ended nature of the series, you will never know exactly how many prints are out there.
-This is why limited edition print series are given a much more preferred status in the art market.
+This is why limited edition print series receive a much more preferred status in the art market.
 This is what makes limited-edition prints so special.